Afromimus: Discovery and naming

 In 2017, Paul Sereno published a description of MNBH GAD112 as the holotype specimen of a new genus and species, Afromimus tenerensis.
 The genus name combines the Latin prefix Afro- ("Africa") and the Greek word mimos ("mimic"), in reference to the interpretation of the specimen as a member of the Ornithomimosauria.
 The species name combines the name of the Ténéré Desert and the Latin suffix -ensis ("from").
 Subsequently, in 2019, Mauricio Cerroni and colleagues published a reassessment of Afromimus as a member of the Abelisauroidea.

 Description

-Afromimus was described as "medium-sized" for an ornithomimosaur.
+Afromimus was initially described as "medium-sized" for an ornithomimosaur.
 Judging by the fusion in the vertebrae and between the fibula and tarsus of the holotype specimen of Afromimus, the individual had reached adult size before it died.
 The tibia has a length of 40 cm.
 Sereno noted that the largest specimen of the ornithomimosaur Sinornithomimus (a subadult at least seven years old) had a tibia of a similar length, and concluded that Afromimus had a somewhat smaller adult size, making it half the size of Gallimimus, twice the size of Shenzhousaurus, and three times the size of Nqwebasaurus.
+Based on the tibia length and subsequent noasaurid interpretation, Afromimus is estimated to have been 4.14 m long.